 Family is an important aspect of your employee’s life, so you should offer as much support as you can to every member of their family during this move.

-Family support, such as childcare and school fee assistance for their children and job search allowances for their spouse, helps ease the emotional toll of being uprooted.
+Family support – such as childcare and school fee assistance for their children and job search allowances for their spouse – helps ease the emotional toll of being uprooted.

+For instance, a local relocation package costs less than one covering an international move because the latter entails higher travel expenses, visa, and immigration costs.
 Similarly, it may cost more to relocate a married employee because of family support costs, such as childcare or a job search allowance for their spouse.

 Other factors that come into play in computing relocation costs include: